The video link is at the bottom of the page.

 Matthew 24:21

-The current craze is a misunderstanding between the last days (30 CE -70 CE) and the end of the age (sometime in the future).
+The current craze stems from confusion between the last days (30 CE-70 CE) and the end of the age (sometime in the future).

 2. False Christs and Prophets